 The so-called fly-cruise-fly option in short: flying to Milford Sound, taking the cruise around the Fjord then flying back again over some of the most beautiful landscapes in New Zealand is not exactly cheap.

-The smiley yellow face painted on the open parachute, floating above lake Wakatipu became an iconic summer view in Queenstown.
+The smiley yellow face painted on the open parachute, floating above Lake Wakatipu became an iconic summer view in Queenstown.

-You will get to sail over lake Wakatipu and enjoy the fantastic views over the Remarkables, Cecil and Walter’s Peak, as well as Ben Lomond and Bowen Peak.
+You will get to sail over Lake Wakatipu and enjoy the fantastic views over the Remarkables, Cecil, and Walter’s Peak, as well as Ben Lomond and Bowen Peak.

-Solo, tandem or even triple flights are available which makes it a great adventure activity for families.
+Solo, tandem, or even triple flights are available which makes it a great adventure activity for families.

 How much does it cost to go parasailing and how to book it?

 Bookings can be done directly by filling out the form.
 The owners also state that they accept walk-ins, which means you can decide on a whim whether you want to participate or not.
-All you have to do is visit their stand on the pier near the town centre.
+All you have to do is visit their stand on the pier near the town center.